P-EBT Card & ACP Information

 No application is required for students that attended a public school that participates in the NSLP or SBP.
 The CDSS will automatically issue SY 2022–23 P-EBT benefits to students that meet all of the following requirements:

 - Student free and reduced-price eligibility requirements:

 - Determined eligible in SY 2022–23 for free or reduced-price meals through meal application, alternative income form, direct certification, or designation as homeless, migrant, or foster; or

 - Attended a school that participates in Provision 2 or the Community Eligibility Provision (CEP), regardless of individual student eligibility

-The amount of benefit each student will receive is based on the daily rate of $7.10 multiplied by the number of days of IS attendance or excused absences of five or more days in a month, as reported by LEAs.
+The amount of benefit each student will receive is based on the daily rate of $8.18 multiplied by the number of days of excused absences or IS attendance of five or more days in a month as reported by LEAs.
 SY 2022–2023 P-EBT benefits will cover the period between August 1, 2022 and May 11, 2023 (the end of the federal COVID emergency).
 Only students that had five or more absences or IS days in a month will receive benefits.